eazar001/yesbot/README.md

 The next required step is to configure the bot using the settings tools in SWI-Prolog.

-Look at config.pl
+Look at config.pl (using swipl config.pl)

+If you would like to change which extensions are loaded on bot startup you must use

+?- set_extensions([plugin1, plugin2]). % replace these plugins with actual valid plugins

-Any settings you need to change, you can change by
+Any other settings you need to change, you can change by doing

 ?- setting(config:nick, examplebot).